 “The majority of ponds in the neighborhood itself are not taken care of like they should be,” Brown said.
 “It’s kind of gone to nothing.”

-Both Randall and Brown say they are frustrated by a lack of response from Shodeen officials.
+Both Randall and Brown said they are frustrated by a lack of response from Shodeen officials.

 “It’s not uncommon,” Patzelt said.
 “We get different types of algae growth in bodies of water depending on whether it’s somewhat stagnant and not moving and depending on temperatures.”

-Patzelt said the frogs would eat the bugs and eventually the algae will dissipate once fall brings cooler temperatures and more rain, or through the winter months.
+Patzelt said the frogs will eat the bugs and eventually the algae will dissipate once fall brings cooler temperatures and more rain or through the winter months.

 “Depending on the rain, any pond level will fluctuate and bounce up and down.
 You’ll either have water or take water away from the stormwater basin,” Patzelt said.
 “The movement of water will change the biological growth of the algae.”

-In terms of the retention ponds in general, Patzelt said algae is common, even on a pond like the one in back of the Randall and Brown homes, which has three aeration units.
+In terms of the retention ponds in general, Patzelt said algae is common even on a pond that has three aeration units such as the one in back of the Randall and Brown homes.